 Credit: @andrewj_brooks on Instagram

 Soothe your mind, body, and soul with the scent of fresh lavender at one of the country’s largest (and most Instagrammable) lavender farms right on Long Island.
-Lavender by the Bay boasts two heavenly locations in East Marion and Calverton each with over 80,000 blooming lavender plants.
+Lavender by the Bay boasts two heavenly locations in East Marion and Calverton each with over 80,000 lavender plants that begin to bloom mid-June.
 Stop at the gift shop to purchase freshly-picked bunches of lavender, essential oils, honey, soaps, and other products.
 Be sure to claim your tickets to Lavender by the Bay in advance, as they tend to sell out quickly.
 Prices vary by location, variety, and season and include a 1.5-hour time slot to the farm.

 Credit: @kevinwojcik on Instagram